hexalang/Hexa/docs/reference.md

 Meta methods allow to access type information and other metadata at compile time (like size of structure akin to sizeof in C).

+`meta` is a keyword and cannot be used as an identifier.

 ```hexa
 let x = 1.meta.something // `.meta` is a special pseudo-field on any expression
 SomeClass.meta.something // Works on types as well